4E71-NOP/FlexibleLampStack/readme.md

 * info.php
 * phpcapabilitiestest.php

-You can test 3 URIs
+You can test 3 URIs from http://localhost
 * [index.html](http://locahost/index.html) is a simple html file.
-If many things go wrong, it's a good start.
+If many things go wrong, going back to HTML is good.
-* [info.php](http://locahost/info.php) is a php_info() which will output a complete info about PHP.
+* [info.php](http://locahost/info.php) is a standart **`php_info()`** which will output a complete info about PHP.
 * [phpcapabilitiestest.php](http://locahost/phpcapabilitiestest.php) is a test page including a connexion to mysql and postgres, and a GD drawing test.

+You can remove those files as well when all is ok for you.
+Then it's about configuration of volumes to suit your needs.

 # Notes: